 Consider client onboarding, for instance.
 If you have processes that require manually typing in data to fill forms or complete tasks, you could spend time implementing an automated solution for eliminating error-prone data entry processes.

 And if your data comes in on paper, deploying optical character recognition software can almost completely eliminate the need to dedicate man-hours to manually typing information into databases.

 You can also make the process more efficient by creating smart forms for clients to fill out on their own time.
 Here, you can gather company details, project-related assets, and other necessary data all in one place.
 You could even take things a step further – don’t just automate the collection of data, automate the processing and communication data from there, too.

 What about other high-volume, low-impact processes?
 If you are using emails to talk to your team and clients, it’s only a matter of time before “work” means “responding to emails” and you find yourself perpetually behind schedule.

 Use a project management tool like Asana or TeamWork to reduce the amount of high-volume, low-impact tasks taking you away from the higher level, more strategic initiatives you can be working on.
-Using a project management tool helps you limit how often you check and respond to emails so that you can focus more time doing billable work.
+Using a project management tool helps you limit how often you check and respond to emails so that you can focus more time on doing billable work.